-The FragMaps are generated by MAP format grid file.
-However, this file is not supported in MOE.
-To be able to display grid file, we provide a script that can convert MAP file format to CNS file format, which is supported by MOE.
+FragMaps are in the MAP grid file format.
+However, this file format is not supported in MOE.
+To be able to display FragMaps in MOE, we provide a script to convert MAP format files to CNS format files, which are supported by MOE.